 Cycle Counting Compared to Physical Inventory

 Full physical inventory counts usually require a complete shutdown of the warehouse or distribution center operations while the count is completed.
-This usually costs the company a lot of money in lost productivity and hours paid to the counting teams, who are typically pulled away from other tasks.
+This usually costs the company a lot of money in lost productivity and hours paid to the counting teams, who have typically been pulled away from other tasks.
 If this is the only method for recording inventory, facilities tend to have counts less frequently in order to save money and time.
-However an infrequent count can cause serious levels of inaccuracy.
+However, an infrequent count can cause serious levels of inaccuracy.

 Cycle counts work by sampling a group of items and taking inventory of only that section.
 Similar to a research poll on public opinion, the accuracy of the sample section is then used to estimate the accuracy of all other areas in the warehouse.
-This helps ensure a better statistical accuracy, and eliminate systematic problems with keeping track of stock.
+This helps ensure better statistical accuracy and eliminates systematic problems with keeping track of stock.

 As with any statistical procedure, there is also a margin of error.
 To mitigate this error, it is important that a cycle count becomes part of a facility’s established inventory management process.
 It is also important to choose a preferred method and remain consistent in practice.